 Her husband Mark recently became a Shihan earning his Godan rank.
 Sensei Dawn currently holds a 3rd degree (Sandan) and instructs at Elite Academy of Marital Arts.

 She has gone through many struggles in her journey.
 Physically: She had two total knee replacements.
 Emotionally : She has had to use her kenpo in a real life, defending herself against a sexual predator.
 Lets just say her training paid off.
 She knows the importance of being mentally strong and being prepared.

 Marital Arts is a part of her life, she loves to share it, and she is available for women's self-defense classes and women's private lessons.

-BJJ Instructor - currently holds a 3 stripe brown belt
+BJJ Instructor - currently holds a black belt degree under Greg James

 Our classes are divided into the following:

 To test to your 1st dan rank will take approximately 5 years.
 We believe that the journey of a martial artist never ends.
 It is a lifelong very fulfilling commitment.
 The end goal may not be just about getting your black belt.
 But if that is your goal for you – it may only just start there.
 Attaining the coveted black belt is a great beginning goal and will change who you are inside forever.
 The confidence and self-fulfillment cannot be put into words.
 We hope that you will consider making our Kenpo family part of your family!